Luchador/GUD/tools/tests/character_lod/README.md

 For hardware comparison, use the same camera view and AA/VI settings in a scene with several visible guards.
 Train or Runway should be useful.
-The existing FPS and bottleneck display remain available; no temporary profiler is added.
+The existing FPS counter remains available; no temporary profiler is added.